Thiago-Simoes/OrionAuth.jl/docs/src/security/security_policy.md

-# NebulaAuth Security Policy
+# OrionAuth Security Policy

 ## Overview

-NebulaAuth.jl is designed to provide simple and robust authentication and authorization mechanisms.
+OrionAuth.jl is designed to provide simple and robust authentication and authorization mechanisms.
 This document outlines the security objectives, methodologies, enforced practices, limitations, and future plans.

 ---